 - March 73B (Frank Del Vecchio): New to Frank DelVecchio (Trumbull, CT) and raced in SCCA Formula B and in rounds of the Players (Canadian) Formula B series in 1973, 1974, 1975 and 1976.
 When the series move to accept the BDA engine, Frank continued with a fuel-injected Ford twin cam engine.
 He recalls that he sold the car to Peter Neumahr, who had raced a 71BM/733 in 1976 and would progress to a new 77B in 1977, but it thought to have raced this 73B briefly in late 1976 or early 1977.
 Neumahr sold the car to Jack Deaso (New York, NY), who DelVecchio recalls crashing it at Lime Rock first time out.
 Subsequent history unknown.

 - Brabham BT29 (William Brown): Bill Brown (Memphis, TN) qualified for the 1973 Formula B Run-Offs with a Brabham BT29.
-He scored nine points by winning the Lake Afton SCCA National in mid-August 1973 but was still on that total until near to the end of the season when picked upo two more points.
+He scored nine points by winning the Lake Afton SCCA National in mid-August 1973, and two more for fifth place at Mid-America Raceway in September.
 Memphis is on the border of three Divisions, Southeast, Southwest and Midwest, and Brown faced a long haul to any National.
 He attended the Run-offs where he finished 10th.
 Previously, Brown had raced a Temple in Formula Super Vee and qualified for the Run-Offs in 1972.
-Brown scored points in FB in a Brabham again in 1974 and 1975.
-He returned to the Runoffs in 1974 with a Chevrolet Camaro, when he was listed as Dr Bill Brown, so this is probably the Dr. William Russell Brown, a former SCCA racer, who died in 2004.
+Brown scored points in FB in a Brabham again in 1974 and 1975, and raced at Mid-America Raceway in May 1976.
+He moved to a FSV Lola for 1977.
+This is probably the Dr. William Russell Brown, a former SCCA racer, who died in 2004.
 Nothing more is known about the Brabham BT29.